clir/clearnlp-guidelines/md/api/develop_nlp_component2.md

 # Add Components to ClearNLP

-* Create a package for the component.
-*

 ## Setup

 In order to add any additional component to ClearNLP, you will have to clone the entire clearnlp repo to your local machine.